Why does Hollywood get accents so wrong? A dialect coach explains

 One of the problems with "Wild Mountain Thyme," much discussed online, is that it isn't set in an Ireland that's recognizable to the modern viewer.

-It appears to be a mythical rural idyll which stalled somewhere in the 1950s of John Ford's "The Quiet Man," but then there are 2020 tax discs on vehicles.
+While apparently set in the present day, it's simultaneously a mythical rural idyll stalled somewhere in the 1950s of John Ford's "The Quiet Man."
 Without a strong authentic rooting in time and place, it can be challenging to create accents that also ring true.

 The language, also, evokes an ersatz Celtic lyricism such as no one on the aul' emerald sod has ever spoke.